MercierCorentin/shotgun/README.md

 ## Explanations
 ### Before and during the shotgun
 The index shows a countdown.
-When it comes to THE shotgun (based on server time), the page refresh itself and he can enter his login in the field.
+When countdown is over (based on server time), the webpage refresh itself and the user can entrer his login in the input field.

-Then, if his login isn't already in the database, the shotgun ends.
+Then, if his login is already in the database, the user is informed about it and redirected to the index page.
+Otherwise he's login is registered.

-Before the shotgun, the user can't put his login into database.
-If he tries, he is redirected to index.
+Before the shotgun, the user can't access the login-form page.
+If he tries he is redirected to index.

 ### After the shotgun
 #### For users